Medium shag haircuts are all about combining layers and texture to create a trendy, messy hairstyle.

-This face-framing shag for straight hair was created by stylist Rebekah Cunningham of Fairhope, AL. “The shag is the chameleon of cuts, transitioning from work to play seamlessly while also being universally flattering.
-This low-maintenance haircut always looks good,” she explains.
+A face-framing shag for straight hair is the chameleon of cuts, transitioning from work to play seamlessly while also being universally flattering.
+This low-maintenance haircut always looks good.

 It’s defined by its strong perimeter and free movement layers.
 For those with straight hair, this is a great option.
 With volume and texture-defining products, your hair will finally feel like it has some personality and doesn’t have to just hang there anymore!

-For styling products, Cunningham says, “I really love R+Co hair care at the moment.
+For styling products, try R+Co hair care at the moment.
 Use Mannequin paste for the mid-lengths in towel-dried hair for texture.
-Badlands dry shampoo is a fantastic finisher, creating big lift at the roots while combating dull, flat, and dirty hair.”
+Badlands dry shampoo is a fantastic finisher, creating a big lift at the roots while combating dull, flat, and dirty hair.

 Medium shag haircuts can look gorgeous with bangs.
 Whether they are wispy or curtain, short or long, they tend to pair nicely.